frankiempike/frankiempike/README.md

 - 👋 Hi, I’m @frankiempike
-- 👀 I’m interested in data science, journalism, and democracy.
+- 👀 I’m interested in data science, equity, and democracy.
 - 🌱 I’m adept at Python, SQL, and R.
-- 💞️ I’m looking to collaborate on studying how consolidation of media companies impacts coverage.
 - 📫 You can reach me at frankiep@umich.edu.

 <!---